Super Bowl snacks are so much fun — but they can be healthy, too.

 "Treat yourself to about four cups of air-popped deliciousness — the volume will help you feel like you’re eating a ton," she added.

 You can also dress up the (sometimes boring) snack option with sea salt, garlic powder, onion powder and chili flakes.

-Last, but certainly not least, are buffalo wings: But this, too, has met its lower-cal match.
+Last but certainly not least are buffalo wings: These, too, have, met their lower-calorie match.

-The WW-friendly version suggests using a spicy, reduced-sodium seasoning in place of a buttery sauce — and skipping the deep fryer altogether.
+The Weight Watchers-friendly version suggests using a spicy, reduced-sodium seasoning in place of a buttery sauce — and skipping the deep fryer altogether.

-"You’ll keep the flavor you love without all of the breading and deep-frying!”
+"You’ll keep the flavor you love without all the breading and deep-frying," said London.